nccoos/qccodar_py2.7/README.md

    $ pip install qccodar
 ```

-This will install Pydap together with all the required
+This will install qccodar together with all the required
 dependencies.
 After RadialMetric output is generated, you can run
 qccodar either in realtime (auto-mode) processing data found in
 CODAR's default data directory /Codar/SeaSonde/Data: